One-Coat Stucco Base: Concentrate vs. Sanded Mixes Explained

-In the world of modern plastering, "One Coat Stucco" refers to a fiber-reinforced cement product that can be applied in a single, thick layer (3/8" to 1/2") rather than the traditional two-step Scratch and Brown process.
-This material is the workhorse of residential construction in California due to its speed and strength.
+In modern exterior plastering, "One-Coat Stucco" refers to a proprietary, fiberglass-reinforced cement base product.
+It is engineered to be applied in a single, thick layer (3/8" to 1/2") over rigid foam or wire lath, effectively replacing the traditional two-step Scratch and Brown coat process.

 1. The "Sanded" Mix (Just Add Water)

-This is the convenient option, typically sold in 80lb bags.
-The factory has already blended the Portland cement, fibers, polymers, and sand.
+This is the most convenient option, typically sold in 80lb bags.
+The manufacturer has already perfectly blended the Portland cement, fiberglass strands, polymers, and the precise amount of plaster sand required.

 Free Assessment